Easy lines of credit for bad credit in Canada

 Securing your line of credit with your home or investments will also help your application.

-What is the easiest bank to get a line of credit?
+What is the easiest bank from which to get a line of credit?

 Should I get a line of credit if I have a low credit score?

-You’re charged interest only on the amount you borrow, not on the full credit limit.
-You’ll have minimum payments you must make every month, but the main benefit of a line of credit is that you can pay off the amount you borrowed whenever it’s best for you.
+You’re only charged interest on the amount you borrow, not on the full credit limit.
+There are minimum payments you must make every month, but the main benefit of a line of credit is that you can pay off the amount you borrow whenever it’s best for you.

 Consider credit counselling if you need advice on debt management.